edoardottt/boggart/README.md

 Usage 💻
 -------

-- Edit the configuration file `config.yaml`
+- Edit the configuration file `config.yaml` setting up the machine you want to create
 - Execute `make up` (inside the boggart folder)

 Changelog 📌